-We would also welcome the inclusion of an indicator/target around the impact/benefit to ecological networks (NPPF paragraph 109, 113 and 117).
+Under the SEA topic "Nature Conservation (Biodiversity, flora and fauna)", we would welcome the inclusion of an indicator/target around the impact/benefit to ecological networks (NPPF paragraph 109, 113 and 117).
 We note that no targets have been identified against the indicator "After use of mineral sites especially wildlife habitat creation"; we suggest that perhaps the percentage of opportunities taken could be monitored.
+Against "Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan", we suggest that as a minimum there should be no net losses.
+The NPPF sets out a requirement to move to net gains for nature (paragraph 9), drawing on the Natural Environment White Paper.